 \subsection{Knowledge management}

+Knowledge management process involves capturing, storing, and sharing knowledge within an organization to improve decision-making and promote continuous learning and improvement.
 Effective knowledge management is vital for software development organizations, as knowledge is the main strategic resource that requires protection and successful transfer \citep{Ruzic_2021,Rus_2002}.
-Benefits of effective transfer include avoiding mistakes and redundancy, strengthening entrepreneurial orientation, gaining competitive advantage, reducing time to market, improving organizational effectiveness and performance, and enhancing the ability to meet customer needs \citep{Ahmed_2006,De_Clercq_2013,Hume_2015,Kim_2006}.
-However, knowledge needs to be effectively managed to provide any benefits to companies \citep{Andreeva_2012}. \cite{Choi_2010} found that the mere existence of knowledge or even knowledge sharing does not positively affect team performance unless it is effectively applied.
+Benefits of effective transfer include avoiding mistakes and redundancy, strengthening entrepreneurial orientation, gaining competitive advantage \citep{Ode_2020}, reducing time to market, improving organizational effectiveness and performance, and enhancing the ability to meet customer needs \citep{Ahmed_2006,De_Clercq_2013,Hume_2015,Kim_2006}.
+However, knowledge needs to be effectively managed to provide any benefits to companies \citep{Andreeva_2012}.
+Both \cite{Choi_2010} and \cite{Oliva_2019} found that the mere existence of knowledge or even knowledge sharing does not positively affect team performance unless it is effectively applied.
 Effective knowledge management consists of knowledge processes (creation, acquisition, transfer, sharing, and application) and management activities that support these processes \citep{Gold_2001,Lee_2003}.
 In order to draw value from and improve these processes, effective knowledge management practices must be in place \citep{Andreeva_2012}.

 Software development is typically performed in teams, and team members learn from each other's experiences and projects.
 If this new knowledge is not shared, the team and organization miss an opportunity to benefit from it \citep{Rus_2002}.
 Effective coordination of this knowledge is crucial, especially for knowledge workers like software developers who require special skills and expertise \citep{Faraj_2000,Ryan_2009}.
 Knowledge sharing within teams is particularly important, as knowledge from colleagues is more likely to be relevant and attainable \citep{Aurum_2008}.
-Knowledge sharing is a subset of knowledge management that enhances employees' capabilities and helps create a competitive advantage \citep{De_Gooijer_2000,Jackson_2006}.
+Knowledge sharing is a subset of knowledge management that enhances employees' capabilities and helps create a competitive advantage \citep{De_Gooijer_2000,Jackson_2006,Al_2022}.
 Effective knowledge sharing between software development teams is a crucial success factor, as these teams must work in a cross-functional environment \citep{Aurum_2008}.